Texan Santa Fe Expedition: Journey

-The expedition finally arrived in New Mexico in mid-September 1841.
-Several of their scouts were captured, including Capt.
-William G. Lewis.
-Having expected to be welcomed on their arrival, the expedition was surprised to be met by a detachment from the Mexican Army of about 1500 men sent out by the governor of New Mexico, Manuel Armijo.
+The advance guard, led by Cooke and John S. Sutton, finally arrived in the Pecos Valley of eastern New Mexico in mid-September 1841.
+From there they sent scouts ahead to try to make contact with local officials.
+Several of their scouts were detained, including Capt.
+William G. Lewis, who sent back word that they were to receive safe passage onward.
+However, arriving at the village of Anton Chico, the leaders were surprised to be met by a military force of about 1500 men, including many Puebloan recruits, who had been sent out to intercept them by the governor of New Mexico, Manuel Armijo.
 One of Armijo's relatives who spoke English, probably Manuel Chaves or Mariano Chaves, parleyed with the Texans, with Captain Lewis supporting his statements.
 Both said that Armijo would give the Texans safe conduct and an escort to the border, and Lewis swore to it "on his Masonic faith".
 After the Texans' arduous journey, they were in no state to fight a force that outnumbered them so heavily, so they surrendered.
 The New Mexicans gave them some supplies.

 However, the following morning, Armijo arrived with his army, had the Texans bound and treated harshly, and demanded the Texans be killed, putting the matter up to a vote of his officers.
 That night, the prisoners listened to the council debating the idea.
 By one vote, the council decided to spare the Texans.
 The latter were forced to march the 2,000 miles from Santa Fe to Mexico City.
 Over the winter of 1841–42, they were held as prisoners at the Perote Prison in the state of Veracruz, until United States diplomatic efforts secured their release.

 After the surviving Texans were released on June 13, 1842, one of the prisoners, Robert D. Phillips, wrote to his father that: "Many of the men are waiting only for the party of a man named Cook to arrive so they may continue on to Vera Cruz and then to New Orleans.
 The men found their way to New Orleans on board various ships, among them the Henry Clay, which, according to the ship's manifest, arrived in New Orleans on September 5, 1842, carrying 47 "Volunteers of the Texan Army Santa Fe Prisoners."